Severe Thunderstorm Warning issued for Rice by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Rice by NWS

-Effective: 2021-08-15 18:36:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing destructive winds and large damaging hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR CENTRAL RICE COUNTY At 635 PM CDT, a severe thunderstorm was located near Lyons, moving south at 20 mph.
-THIS IS A DESTRUCTIVE STORM FOR CENTRAL RICE COUNTY.
-HAZARD...Baseball size hail and 70 mph wind gusts.
+Effective: 2021-08-15 18:00:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Rice The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Northeastern Rice County in central Kansas * Until 700 PM CDT. * At 600 PM CDT, a severe thunderstorm was located over Geneseo, or 12 miles north of Lyons, moving south at 20 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be severely injured.
-Expect shattered windows, extensive damage to roofs, siding, and vehicles.
-Locations impacted include Lyons.
-THUNDERSTORM DAMAGE THREAT...DESTRUCTIVE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Lyons and Geneseo.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0